 Should you need a taxi, remember the official taxis will have a license plate with a green background and white lettering.
 Always agree upon the rate before your ride begins, and have cash on hand (U.S. dollars are accepted and it’s a 2:1 ratio).

 The Guava Limb Restaurant and Cafe

-This will be a splurge, but very worth it.
-The setting, for one, is gorgeous.
+This will be a splurge, but the Guava Limb is very worth it.
+The outdoor setting, for one, is gorgeous.
 And the food is so fresh and flavorful, you can’t get enough.
 Shout out to the generous portion sizes too.